elvischepin-github/simple-eth-staking-calculator/readme.md

 - Open project folder in (macOS terminal or Windows Console)
 - Run in console `npm install`.
 - Lastly, to run program run `node main.js`.
+- Enter inputs into the program based on prompts.
+- In case you want to exit program push `CTRL+C` combination.

 Generated file can be opened on (macOS Numbers or Windows Excel).